Can I Turn Off Google Reviews For My Business?

 How To Add My Business To GMB?

-Here is the step-by-step guide to adding your listing to Google My Business:
+Here is the step-by-step guide to adding your listing to Google Business Profile:

-1. From your computer, visit Google My Business and sign in with your Google Account.
+1. From your computer, visit Google Business Profile and sign in with your Google Account.
 Make sure you sign in and not just create a new account.

 2. Click on the big button that says "Add your business", and you'll be taken to a step-by-step page where you can enter information about your business.
 The first step will ask for basic information like your company name, address, phone number, etc. You'll also need to upload some photos of your location (don't worry too much about this just yet).